ianverheyden/Chest_xray_classifier_app/README.md

-# Chest X-Ray Diagnosis "Double Check"
+# Chest X-Ray Diagnosis "Double Check" Web App

 ## Description
 The idea was to build a transfer learning, convolutional neural network model that can take in chest x-ray images and make a prediction regarding the patient's disease state/lack thereof.